jetstream-cloud/js2docs/docs/faq/alloc.md

 >  * [User Management](https://allocations.access-ci.org/user_management){target=_blank}

 !!!
 Note

+    ***Please do note that only the PI is automatically added to resources like Jetstream2 resources.
+This is a function of ACCESS' allocations system and is outside of our control.
+The PI, co-PI, or resource managers will explicitly need to add users to resources via the User Management link above***

     **It can take up to four hours for users added to an allocation to become active.**

 ---